RobBlackwell/oblique-strategies-for-programmers/README.md

 Resist the temptation to fix it by hand.
 Make sure the fix is permanent.

-Cand you use brute force for now and find a fancy algorithm later?
+Can you use brute force for now and find a fancy algorithm later?

 Is it broken by design?